There are more than cherry trees that bloom in DC...

 The US National Arboretum - 3501 New York Ave.
 NE Washington DC.
 Click HERE for more information.

 Dumbarton Oaks - located in Georgetown at 1703 32nd St. NW Washington DC.
 Click HERE for more information.

 Tudor Place - house and garden tour.
 Located in Georgetown at 1644 31st St. NW.
 Washington DC.
 Click HERE for more information.

 Personal Favorite Recommendations

 FREE Friday Night Summer Outdoor Jazz Concerts at the National Gallery of Art Sculpture Garden-Located on the National Mall at 7th St and Constitution Ave NW.
 Every Friday night, through the summer months.
 Click HERE for more information.
-You can bring along your own food or purchase some at the Pavillion Cafe.
+You can bring along your own food or purchase some at the Pavilion Cafe.

 Outdoor Eating on the Mall - Both the National Gallery of Arts Sculpture Garden and the Enid A. Haupt Gardens (behind Smithsonian Castle) provide a great spot to grab an outdoor lunch on a nice day and enjoy the surroundings.
-The Pavillion Cafe is located within the National Gallery of Arts Sculpture Garden and the Castle Cafe is located within the Smithsonian Castle.
+The Pavilion Cafe is located within the National Gallery of Arts Sculpture Garden and the Castle Cafe is located within the Smithsonian Castle.